Internship Education Specialist Credential: Mild/Moderate Disabilities with EL Authorization

 - Interview by university/school district representatives at the discretion of the Intern Program Coordinator.

-Recommendation for the Internship Education Specialist Credential: Early Childhood Special Education
+Recommendation for the Internship Education Specialist Credential: Mild/Moderate Disabilities:

-In addition to classified program admission and successful verification of eligibility for the internship program, the candidate must successfully complete the following requirements in order to be recommended for the Internship Education Specialist Credential in Early Childhood Special Education:
+In addition to classified program admission and successful verification of eligibility for the internship program, the candidate must successfully complete the following requirements in order to be recommended for the Internship Education Specialist Credential in Mild-to-Moderate Disabilities:

 - Application for On-line Recommendation submitted to Credential Processing in the College of Education Student Services;